point-source/supabase-tenant-rbac/README.md

 ## Drawbacks

 As with the original [custom-claims repository](https://github.com/supabase-community/supabase-custom-claims), this also suffers from the [JWT token refresh issue](https://github.com/supabase-community/supabase-custom-claims#what-are-the-drawbacks-to-using-custom-claims).
 Put simply, when a user's group or role is changed, there is (currently) no performant way to force an active session token to refresh.
-This means that the user will continue to have their old group/role assignments until the session expires.
+This means that the JWT on the client side will continue to have their old group/role assignments until the session expires.

-This particular project can be made to work around this a couple of ways:
+This project provides the following ways to mitigate this issue:

+- Make use of [Postgrest's db-pre-request hook](https://github.com/burggraf/postgrest-request-processing/tree/main) to refresh the user's claims for each request.
+This ensures that the claims are always up to date and only adds a single row lookup to each request rather than each row of each request.
+This is the recommended solution as it is a good balance between performance and security.
+As such, it is enabled by default.
+Be advised that this will not work if you are using the JWT token directly on the client side.
+It will also not work if you are bypassing Postgrest and using the JWT directly in your own API which contacts the database directly.
-- Use the non-jwt functions which access the roles table directly (this is less performant because it adds an extra table query to every RBAC-enabled RLS query)
+- Use the non-jwt functions which access the roles table directly (this is less performant because it adds an extra table query to every row of every RBAC-enabled RLS query)
 - Allow users to subscribe to the roles table via realtime and have the client refresh the token when a change is detected

 ## Compared to [custom-claims](https://github.com/supabase-community/supabase-custom-claims)